 To process all Unstructured JSON files within a directory, change

-to a string that contains the path to the directory.
+Noneforinput_dirto a string that contains the path to the directory.
 This can be a relative or absolute path. -

 To process specific Unstructured JSON files within a directory or across multiple directories, change

-to a string that contains a comma-separated list of filepaths on your local machine, for example"./input/2507.13305v1.pdf.json,./input2/table-multi-row-column-cells.pdf.json"
+Noneforinput_fileto a string that contains a comma-separated list of filepaths on your local machine, for example"./input/2507.13305v1.pdf.json,./input2/table-multi-row-column-cells.pdf.json".
+These filepaths can be relative or absolute.Ifinput_dirandinput_fileare both set to something other thanNone, then theinput_dirsetting takes precedence, and theinput_filesetting is ignored. -

 For the

-JSON.
+output_dirparameter, specify a string that contains the path to the directory on your local machine that you want to send theextracted_dataJSON.
 If the specified directory does not exist at that location, the code will create the missing directory for you.
 This path can be relative or absolute.

 Additional examples